sematext/terraform-provider-sematext/docs/index.md

 # Overview

-The Sematext provider is used to interact with Sematext Cloud related resources.
+The Sematext provider is used to interact with resources supplied by [Sematext Cloud](https://sematext.com/cloud/).

 ## Example Usage